exercism/ruby/exercises/concept/savings-account/.docs/introduction.md

 ## Loops

-There are several ways to write loops in Ruby, but as we tend to use enumeration rather than looping in general, the most commonly seen loop is the `while` loop:
+There are several ways to write loops in Ruby, but as we tend to use enumeration rather than looping in general, the most commonly seen loop perhaps is the `while` loop:

 ```ruby
 counter = 0